32. Seeking solutions to climate change

 33. Helping Countries to Cope with Climate Change

 The UN helps developing countries to respond to the challenges of global climate change.
-Thirty-eight UN bodies have formed a partnership to deal comprehensively with the problem.
+Thirty-nine UN bodies have formed a partnership to deal comprehensively with the problem.
 For instance, the Global Environment Facility, which brings together 10 UN agencies, funds projects in developing countries.
-As the financial mechanism of the Climate Convention, it allocates about $260 million per year in projects on energy efficiency, renewable energies and sustainable transportation.
+As the financial mechanism of the Climate Convention, it allocates about $550 million per year in projects on new technologies, energy efficiency, renewable energies and sustainable transportation.

 34. Protecting the Environment